vgt05260/MIST-4610-Group-A6-Project-1/README.md

 # Case Description
 Case#3 – The Peach State Film Festival

 Peach State Film Festival (PSFF) is a week-long festival hosted across multiple theaters in Atlanta, Georgia.
-PSFF wants to develop a database to manage film submissions, screenings, and volunteer staffi
+The task at hand is to model and build a relational database for the operations of the Peach State Film Festival.
+The central entity in the model is the Film, representing each submission selected for the festival.
+Films are associated with submitters, categories, directors, and may optionally be paired with another film as part of festival programming.
+These films are scheduled for screenings, which take place in specific screening rooms within venues across various locations.

+The festival operates through the coordination of customers (attendees making reservations), employees (paid staff), and volunteers, all of whom contribute to the execution of screenings and events.
+Employees and volunteers are assigned to shifts at venues, and customers reserve seats for specific screenings.
+Additional operational details, such as filming locations and venue logistics, are also captured to provide a comprehensive view of festival activities.

+We are interested in accurately modeling these relationships, generating sample data, and populating the entities and their attributes with this data.
+Furthermore, we aim to perform functional SQL queries on this database to extract meaningful insights regarding festival programming, staffing, attendance, and operational efficiency.

 # Data Model
 The data model png is in the Project Diagram.png in this repository.